What is Ozempic?

 - GLP-1: Slows down digestion, making you feel fuller longer and eat less.

-Having both mechanisms in one medication can lead to better overall results in managing weight and blood sugar levels.
+Two mechanisms in one drug can mean better results on both weight and blood sugar.

-Ozempic stands out because of its proven cardiovascular benefits.
-It is approved to lower the risk of major cardiovascular events, such as heart attacks and strokes, in adults with type 2 diabetes.
-This makes it a good option if you have diabetes and are worried about heart health.
+Ozempic is approved to lower the risk of major cardiovascular events (heart attacks, strokes) in adults with Type 2 diabetes.
+If you have diabetes and worry about heart health, that's a real reason to consider it.

 - Cardiovascular Outcomes: